MaximeBouton/jlspot/README.md

 - `spot-2.9.7/`: contains the original spot c++ source files
 - `jlspot/`: the cxxwrap c++ files to expose the functions to Julia.
+- `Spot2/`: a trivial julia package to test the expose functions, this is only for debugging, it will be replaced by a new versino of Spot.jl once it works.

 ## How is this done